kubernetes/enhancements/keps/sig-api-machinery/3716-webhook-predicates/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
 Disabling the feature gate will ignore any `matchConditions` set, and return to the default behavior.
-This could increase the traffic to the webhook, and potentially increase the error rate if the webhook is down or rejects those requests.
+Disabling `AdmissionWebhookMatchConditions` could increase the traffic to the webhook, and potentially increase the error rate if the webhook fails to process the additional requests correctly.

 ###### What happens if we reenable the feature if it was previously rolled back?